The GODS of EARLY ROME (6 of 6)

-To stay on the good side of the gods, Emperor Augustus began a crusade to revive temperance and morality.
+Augustus made an effort to put himself on the side of the gods by launching a crusade to revive temperance and morality.
 He tried setting an example by dressing without extravagance and by living in a modest house.
 He emphasized the worship of those gods he thought had given him victory in battle, among them the god Apollo.
 He claimed that Rome's gods had given him victory over Cleopatra and what he saw as the monstrous gods of Egypt.
 He forbade the worship of Isis, and he forbade Druidism and fortune telling.
 He collected the oracles of Sibyl – the woman believed to have prophetic power by way of Apollo – and he had her writings stored in a newly built temple for Apollo on the Palatine Hill.

 Augustus decided to protect the Roman race.
 Between 2 BCE and CE 4 he had laws passed that he hoped would reduce inter-breeding between Romans and non-Romans.
 These laws prohibited an indiscriminate emancipation of slaves, prohibited freed slaves from marrying Latins and prohibited Senators from marrying freed women.